 Recorders post a status update or post on Twitter at least once a week on social networks.

-There is also the group of creative people.
+There is also a group of creative people.
 Often they are also influencers who create their own content: Blog posts, websites, videos, podcasts, and much more.

 Collectors are often interested in a certain topic and subscribe to newsletters or RSS feeds, vote for websites.